thales-markets/thales-improvement-proposals/TIPs/TIP-27.md

 NOTE: There will still be an option to opt-out from choosing a default position on the first round.

 ## Test Cases

+- Sign Up on behalf with added owner address
+- Sign Up on behalf with no owner address
+- Sign up with position, no changing positions
+- Sign up with postition with changing positions after Royale started
+- Try to change Sign up with position before Royale started

 ## Implementation

 https://github.com/thales-markets/contracts/blob/main/contracts/ThalesRoyale/ThalesRoyale.sol